 Conditional Active Directory placeholders

-CodeTwo Email Signatures for Office 365 makes use of placeholders to create personalized signatures with senders’ data obtained from Azure Active Directory.
+CodeTwo Email Signatures 365 makes use of placeholders to create personalized signatures with senders’ data obtained from Microsoft Entra ID (Azure Active Directory).
 The program also features multi-value conditional placeholders that can add other type of information to email signatures in the form of text, images, animation and HTML code snippets.
 Conditional placeholders can be used to, for example:

-- insert generic information when certain Azure AD data is missing (e.g. company’s phone number instead of sender-specific phone number),
+- insert generic information when certain Entra ID (Azure AD) data is missing (e.g. company’s phone number instead of sender-specific phone number),

 - add an avatar if an Office 365 (Microsoft 365) user’s photo cannot be found,

 - add marketing banners in different languages, depending on senders’ Country attribute,

 - include additional elements in an email signature for specific users or teams (digital badges, additional contact details, one-click customer satisfaction surveys, and more).

 Conditional placeholders are created in the built-in signature template editor.
 They are based on user-defined rules.
 Each rule has a condition (built using senders’ Entra ID data) and a value.
 When an email is sent, the program checks all rules and replaces the placeholder with the value specified in the first rule whose conditions are met.
 If none of the rules apply, the default placeholder value is used.

 For example, you can create a conditional placeholder which is replaced with a banner in the following way: if an email is sent by a user that belongs to the Marketing team, an additional banner is placed within a signature (according to a rule specified in the related conditional placeholder).
 If an email is sent from any user outside Marketing, the signature will not contain that banner (the default placeholder value is left empty).